tlswg/tls13-spec/draft-ietf-tls-tls13.md

 algorithm where N_MAX is less than 8 bytes MUST NOT be used with TLS.
 The per-record nonce for the AEAD construction is formed as follows:

-  1. The little endian 64-bit record sequence number is padded to the left with zeroes to iv_length.
+  1. The big endian 64-bit record sequence number is padded to the left with zeroes to iv_length.

   2. The padded sequence number is XORed with the static client_write_iv